VietDucNg/Metashape-photogrammetry/README.md

  Follow [this tutorial](https://www.youtube.com/watch?v=G09r5PXqhBc) to set the gcp.

+<strong>Personal experience ⚠️</strong>:

+GCPs should be set over the study area many enough to correct the position of the orthomosaic.
+With only few GCPs, the distortion may be not significantly visible in the orthomosaic interms of X, Y values, but can be clealy see in the DEM (Z values).

+The Z values from geo-taged photos are relatively good already.
+So 1 solution could be only using X, Y values from GCPs to correct position of the orthomosaic and DEM, but Z values from photos used from DEM.
+To do that, set the accuracy of GCPs to 0.005/10 (5mm for X, Y and 10m for Z) and go to <strong><i>Tool</i></strong> -> <strong><i>Camera Calibration</i></strong> -> <strong><i>GPS offset</i></strong> and set camera accuracy to X: 0.05, y: 0.05, Z: 0.02.
+This way the program will prioritize X, Y values of GCPs and Z value of photo itself for the orthomosaic and DEM.

  ### 8. Improve alignment

 The following optimizations to improve quality of the sparse point cloud including *[Optimize Camera Alignment](#optimize-camera-alignment)*, *[Filter uncertain points](#filtering-uncertain-points)*, *[Filter by Projection accuracy](#filter-by-projection-accuracy)*, *[Filtering by Reprojection Error](#filtering-by-reprojection-error)*.
 Those optimizations can be automated by Python console using this [code](/codes/03_optimizeCamera_&_filterTiePoint.py).